fabriciobastian/ploopy-nano-scroll-button/README.md

 ## Button insert

-I have created a small button insert to be added to the bottom-left corner of the nano.
+I have created a small button insert to be added to the bottom-left corner of the Nano.
 The insert fits a Kaihl choc V1 low profile switch.
 I have created 3 different options, but ended up using [the most minimalist one](./stl/button-insert-slim.stl).

 You can 3D print one of the files in the stl folder or design your own :).